 However, none of us, even the greatest of saints, is in communion (a) organically, or (b) "naturally," and we are certainly not in communion immediately, for such immediacy is reserved to the Bridegroom and His bride.

-Not even the greatest saint can disturb their exclusive and yet unfathomably unselfish nuptiality, or would ever wish to.
+Not even the greatest saint can disturb the exclusive and yet unfathomably unselfish nuptiality of the Bridegroom and His bride, or would ever wish to.
 In the One Sacrifice, God has joined the Bridegroom and His bride together, and no man can separate them: this is our victory, this is our triumph.

 Thus we are, all of us: the Church Militant, the Church Suffering, and the Church Triumphant, in communion mediatively, ecclesially, multi-personally, historically, (which means, for the living, eucharistically, solely in sacramento, through signs which cause what they signify).